apmansur/Python/README.md

 # Python
-Examples of the application of python in data analysis
+Examples of the application of python in data analysis and general algorithms